jacquetpi/sweetspotvm/Evaluate.md

 ## Evaluate performances on a SweetSpotVM setup

 Modify your ```.env ``` to apply following template: ```OVSB_TEMPLATE="1.0,1.0,3.0"```
-> This template does not oversubscribe first two vCPUs while proposing others to a 3:1 ratio
+> This template does not oversubscribe the first two vCPUs while proposing others to a 3:1 ratio

 Launch the local scheduler
 ```